 It is important to never assume that any of the animals encountered on your game drive are tame.
 Though attacks by wild animals are unusual, nothing in the African wilderness is predictable.
 While you are staying in your safari lodges and camps, it is important to be especially cautious and aware of your surroundings as many of these areas are not fenced and contain wildlife roaming freely.
 If you have children with you, keep them in sight and do not let them wander alone.

 At smaller tented lodges, you will always be escorted to and from your tent for dinner or during the night.
 Should you have any concerns, please do not hesitate to raise them to the staff or your guide.

 This is your safari trip, your adventure!
 You decide how you want to spend your time on this vacation.
 If you would like to spend a full day on safari, you are welcomed to do so.
-Northland Tanzania Safaris does not restrict your mileage, fuel, or how much time you want to be on safari.
+Prideland Safaris does not restrict your mileage, fuel, or how much time you want to be on safari.